 Professor Dermot O’Hare, FRSC, serves as the Director and Dr Suracha Udomsak (SCG) as co-director.
 The main objective of the CoE is to act as a hub for academic/industry collaboration as well as delivering new innovation to SCG and impact at academic level.

-Since its establishment in 2012, the CoE team, at University of Oxford, currently includes forty-seven people, including fifteen professors, eighteen PDRAs, thirteen PhD students and one administrator who all contribute to the success of the collaboration.
-At SCG, from the President to researcher level, around twenty people are directly involved in producing academic and industrial relevant chemistry.
+Since its establishment in 2012, the CoE team, at University of Oxford, currently includes thirty-seven people, including fourteen professors, one deputy director of the CoE, three early career fellows, ten PDRAs, six PhD students, one administrator and two visiting researchers, who all contribute to the success of the collaboration.
+At SCG, from the President to lawyers and industrial researchers, 25 people are directly involved in producing academic and industrial relevant chemistry.
 Furthermore, four Oxford technologies have been licensed to SCG for further development.

-In total the current value of the total funds committed by SCG to the CoE is now over £10 million.
-Forty-four projects have so far been funded with three more in the pipeline.
+In total the current value of the total funds committed by SCG to the CoE is now over £12 million.
+Forty-seven projects have so far been funded with three more in the pipeline.